luontola/web-intro/templating.md

 The recommended solution is to URLs relative to the root of the site, i.e. `<a href="/">` and `<a href="/pictures.html">`.
 Relative URLs which don't start with `/` are relative to the current directory; a navigation menu which uses them would not work if the site is organized into subdirectories.

 Go change all the URLs in your templates to be relative to the root.
+Test that all the links in your navigation menu work.

 ![Front page at the root](/screenshots/templating-index.png)